What makes a bass fisherman better than others? You'll find out through this list of the top bass anglers ever.

 Fish love, it’s real!
 This was my big fish from the last time I fished Lake Conroe, and I hope to find more like her tomorrow! #fishing #bassfishing @hobiefishing @BassCatBoats @LowranceFishing @RAMMounts @WyldGear @flambeauout @vmchooks @Gerber_Gear @ pic.twitter.com/CfW8278ivE

 — Mike “IKE” Iaconelli (@mike_Iaconelli) February 12, 2019

-BASS Elite Series Angler Mike Iaconelli is definitely one of the most recognizable figures on the Elite Series right now.
-He has won both a Bassmaster Classic Championship and a Toyota Elite Series AOY title.
+BASS Elite Series Angler Mike Iaconelli is definitely one of the most recognizable figures in fishing right now.
+He has won both a Bassmaster Classic Championship and a Toyota Elite Series Angler of the Year title.
 He also has an obscure award bestowed upon him by GQ Magazine, in the form of being one of 2006's 10 Most Hated Athletes.
-Whether it's his fist pumping, yelling, or any other crazy antics that earned Iaconelli the award the self proclaimed "power fisherman" is certainly in the bass fishing publics eye.
+Whether it's his fist pumping, yelling, or any other crazy antics that earned Iaconelli the award, the self-proclaimed "power fisherman" is certainly in the bass fishing public's eye.

 10. Al Lindner

 How's this for a flashback?
 20 years ago today, my brother Ron and I sold In-Fisherman.
 Honestly, it feels like it was just yesterday.